joey-qytyku/OS-90-i386/docs/README.md

 A: They should, but are certainly less stable.
 DOS drivers will probably be the only option for the majority of cards.

+Q: What type of kernel design is used?

+A: Hybrid.
+There are drivers in KERNL386.EXE but they are only for standard PC hardware.
+Almost everything else goes in a driver.

+Q: I want to write software for OS/90, what resources are available?

+A: Everything in DOCS\ is relevant for kernel-mode development.
+Components like MM and scheduling available to drivers are prefixed with \_DRIVER and are added to the kernel symbol table with EXPORT_SYM.
+Source code is the most reliable documentation.
+If there are any questions, feel free to ask me.

 ## Pipe Dreams

 I may work on a GUI at some time in the distant future.
 ACPI 1.0 and APM support?

 # Credits

+Just me rn.